 Here is the spot to go if you like to water ski!

 A permit is needed before waterskiing (see the link below).

-Another interesting fact that I found out is to acquire a waterskiing permit; you must also be a member of a waterskiing club.
+Another interesting fact I learned is to acquire a waterskiing permit, you must also be a member of a waterskiing club.

-Because of this, I have found a couple of Waterskiing Clubs in San Diego to make the process a little easier for you.
+Because of this, I have found a few Waterskiing Clubs in San Diego to make the process easier for you.